-Going into Town: A Love Letter to New York: A book by Roz Chast, Reviewed by Jennifer Bort Yacovissi
+Going into Town: A Love Letter to New York, a book by Roz Chast (review)

 The cartoonist serves as a happy, helpful tour guide through her favorite place on earth.